stampit-org/react-stamp/README.md

 );
 ```

 BDC uses the concept of a container.
-The container is a HOC factory that defines the top level structure of the app.
-This particular container expects a `Button` component and a `Text` component.
+The container is a [HOC](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) factory that defines the structure of a [smart component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
+This particular container expects two children components, `Button`and `Text`.
 The container should be self-sufficient and boring.
-Personality is added by inheriting behaviors.
+Personality can be added by inheriting behaviors.
+Keep reading to see an example.

 __button.js__
 ```js